wmerfalen/tdm/src/doc/admin-tools/handling-annoying-players.md

 Jake has tried to create a player, or has completed the player creation process.
 For whatever reason, he needs to be banned from connecting.

+## Banning by IP adress

-Ban command: `admin:ban <player>`
+Ban command: `admin:ban:ip <player>...[playerN]`

-This command will ban not only the player, but the IP address of that user.
+This will ban the user by their IP address only.
+It will not ban them by their hostname or username.

-Any attemps to try to create the same player name will add that IP address to the banned players list and their account registration will be stopped.
+- To ban by IP, hostname (if any), and username use the `admin:ban:*` command.

+## Banning by hostname

+Ban command: `admin:ban:host <player>...[playerN]`

+If a user has a hostname that they are connected via, this will ban by that hostname.

+This will not ban the user by their username or IP.

+- To ban by IP, hostname (if any), and username use the `admin:ban:*` command.

+## Banning by user name

+Ban command: `admin:ban:user <player>...[playerN]`

+This will ban a user by their user name.
+It will not ban them by IP or hostname.

+- To ban by IP, hostname (if any), and username use the `admin:ban:*` command.

+## Banning by IP, hostname, and username

+Ban command: `admin:ban:* <player>...[playerN]`

 # Muting players
 It's sometimes desirable to mute a player instead of outright banning them.